2lian/Motion-Stack/docs/source/manual/api.rst

 ..
 Note::
-    :py:attr:`.ros2.ik_api.IkHandler.ready` is a ROS2 Future, not a python Awaitable (I am going to be very happy the day ROS2 Future's become compatible with python's native Awaitable). ``rao`` allows us to convert and await a ROS2 Future.
+    :py:attr:`.ros2.ik_api.IkHandler.ready` is a ROS2 Future, not a python Awaitable (I am going to be very happy the day ROS2 Future's become compatible with python's native Awaitable). ``rao`` allows us to convert and await a ROS2 Future (Thanks to `Tobias Lang's library <https://github.com/tlangmo/ros2_asyncio>`_).

 Sending all joints to zero
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^